Marathi beach beach in west Crete, sand

 Is Marathi beach a sandy beach?

-Marathi beach is a sand beach located in the west region of Crete.
+Marathi beach is a sand beach with blue water, in the west region of Crete.

 Is Marathi beach suitable for children?